 What Makes You Different?

-The following cases are based on real meetings over the past two years and illustrate what I consider to be the most fundamental mistake brands make.
+The following cases are based on real meetings over the past few years and illustrate what I consider to be the most fundamental mistake brands make.

 Names have been omitted.